Service Alternatives for Washington Vision and Values

 SA's first contract was on Whidbey Island and allowed us to serve 8 adults with developmental disabilities in a new model of residential support.
 Our Adult Supported Living Services Division quickly expanded to Snohomish and King Counties.

 1986 saw us begin work in our Community and Employment Services Division where we now support individuals finding employment throughout Washington.
-In 1987 our Children and Family Services Division started with a contract to provide services to at risk youth in Auburn, Washington and now supports children and families throughout the Pacific Northwest.
+In 1987 our Children and Family Services Division started with a contract to provide services to at risk youth in Auburn, Washington and now supports children and families throughout the State.

 SA ADMINISTRATIONMain Office